TanStack/query/docs/plugins/persistQueryClient.md

 ### `persistQueryClientSave`

 - Your query/mutation are [`dehydrated`](../reference/hydration#dehydrate) and stored by the persister you provided.
-- `createWebStoragePersister` and `createAsyncStoragePersister` throttle this action to happen at most every 1 second to save on potentially expensive writes.
+- `createSyncStoragePersister` and `createAsyncStoragePersister` throttle this action to happen at most every 1 second to save on potentially expensive writes.
 Review their documentation to see how to customize their throttle timing.

 You can use this to explicitly persist the cache at the moment(s) you choose.